gmoraleslondono/100-days-of-code/README.md

 ## Day 44: March 15, Friday.

-📌 I finished the eternal "JavaScript Regular Expressions" section.(I don't know why it took to me so long time to finish it)🤪
+📌 I finished the eternal "JavaScript Regular Expressions" section.
+I don't know why it took to me so long time to finish it🤪

 📌 I did all the Debugging challenges section 🥳